MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/troubleshoot-webpages-issues.md

 ---
 # Troubleshoot Application Insights JavaScript SDK for webpages

-The article explains certain issues that involve [Application Insights JavaScript SDK for webpages](/azure/azure-monitor/app/javascript), and it offers strategies to help fix these issues.
+The article explains certain issues involving [Application Insights JavaScript SDK for webpages](/azure/azure-monitor/app/javascript) and offers strategies to help fix these issues.

 ## I'm getting an error message of "Failed to get Request-Context correlation header as it may be not included in the response or not accessible"